ratwolfzero/Chladni_Figures/README.md

 ### Simulation Implementation Principles (Forced Oscillation at Driving Frequency)

 In experiments, plates are usually driven at a chosen **driving frequency** $f$, not at their natural eigenfrequencies alone.
-The resulting motion is a **superposition of many eigenmodes**, each contributing according to how close the driving frequency is to that mode’s eigenfrequency and how strongly damping allows it to respond.
+The resulting motion is a **superposition of eigenmodes**, each contributing according to how close the driving frequency is to that mode’s eigenfrequency and how strongly damping allows it to respond.

 The steady-state spatial response is modeled as